yuvipanda/example-inherit-from-earthscope-image/README.md

-# Inherit from a community maintained image
+# Inherit from your own community maintained image

-This repo is an example of using [repo2docker-action](https://github.com/jupyterhub/repo2docker-action) to build a user image for your JupyterHub inheriting from a community maintained image and adding some packages to it.
-In this case, we inherit from the [jupyter/scipy-notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-scipy-notebook) image, and add the packages listed in `environment.yml` to it.
+This repo is an example of inheriting from a base community maintained image to add a few packages or make other customizations on top.
+It can be then used in one of two ways:

+1. If Dynamic image building is enabled in your hub, you can simply copy paste the URL of the repo to the 'repo' field, and it will automatically build it for you!

+2. An image is built and pushed from here with GitHub actions, using [repo2docker-action](https://github.com/jupyterhub/repo2docker-action).
+   This can be then used via the "Other..." option when selecting image to launch from a hub.
+   See The `./.github/build.yaml` and `./.github/test.yaml` files for more info.

 ## Features

-1. Inherits from a specific tagged version of the `jupyter/scipy-notebook`, whole image can be upgraded by changing the `FROM` tag in `Dockerfile`
+1. Inherits from a specific tagged version of an image, whole image can be upgraded by changing the `FROM` tag in `Dockerfile`
 2. All modifications happen in `environment.yml` file, which is not container specific.
 Regular users can use this too.
 3. Users can test out their image **interactively** by making a PR, which will automatically create a comment with a link to